 Failure is inevitable in life.
 That’s how we learn as humans.
 But just make sure you aren’t failing when it’s worth millions of dollars.
 And it means you could lose your job.

-Ganttic is a project resource management tool that can help.
+Ganttic is a project resource management tool for IT and software teams that can help.
 See where your resources are.
 Pick the right ones.
 Prioritize time and projects.
 Get the best results.

 Cut the amount of failed projects in half with Ganttic resource and project portfolio management.